dejan2609/harshadranganathan.github.io/_posts/2021-02-13-aws-eks-cluster-setup-part-2.md

 In this part, we will focus on setting up the control plane of our EKS cluster.

 Throughout this article we will be referring to the terraform snippets from [EKS Terraform Module](https://github.com/cloudposse/terraform-aws-eks-cluster) to describe the control plane set up process.

+You can find the sample code that uses the module to provision an EKS cluster in below repo:

+{% include repo-card.html repo="terraform-aws-eks" %}

 The Amazon EKS control plane consists of control plane nodes that run the Kubernetes software, such as etcd and the Kubernetes API server.